 Alaska Board of Game Meeting Cycle

-During the Statewide Regulations meeting scheduled for March 14-18, 2014, the Board of Game will consider a recommendation to shift to a three-year meeting cycle.
+At its 2015 meetings the Board of Game will consider a recommendation to shift to a three-year meeting cycle.
 Currently, the board considers regional proposals on a two year cycle and statewide regulations on a four year cycle.

 - Informational document on BOG 3-year cycle (PDF 97 kB)

 - Comparison of the 3-year schedule to the Board of Fisheries Schedule (PDF 80 kB)